 - Spray bottle of plain tap water

 I sprayed the inside of the glass vase, the lid and the base with a spray bottle of water, shook it out and let it dry a minute or two upside down propped on two spray can lids.
-Next I sprayed a light coat of Krylon Looking Glass Paint from Michaels.
-Let it dry a few minutes, again upside down.
+Then spray a light coat of Krylon Looking Glass Paint.
+Let it dry upside down for a few minutes.

 Clean off any over spray immediately, I really did not have any though.
 Then take a paper towel and wipe away the paint in various areas on the inside of the glass.